Block 1 Hero Preview — Portable Battery vs Generator CA

 Generators Create Fire Risk During PSPS

 PSPS events are triggered by extreme fire weather — hot, dry, and windy conditions.
 Those are the exact conditions under which generator exhaust, sparks, and hot surfaces can ignite dry vegetation.
-CARB advises homeowners to avoid using generators near dry vegetation during PSPS events.
-CAL FIRE has documented generator-caused ignitions during active outage events.
-A battery station produces zero combustion, zero exhaust, and zero spark risk.
+CARB advises homeowners to use extra caution running generators near dry vegetation.
+A battery station produces zero combustion, zero exhaust, and zero spark risk — it removes the ignition source from the equation entirely.

 🏘️

-Fuel Is Unavailable When You Need It Most
+Fuel Can Be Hard to Get When You Need It Most

-During a PSPS event, gas stations lose power too.
-PG&E's 24–48 hour advance notice window is often too short to safely stockpile fuel.
-According to EIA data, California regularly sees fuel shortages during declared emergencies as demand spikes simultaneously across affected counties.
-A battery station charges from your home outlet before the outage — or from solar panels during it.
+Most gas station pumps run on grid power — when a PSPS takes down the grid, nearby stations often can't dispense fuel either, even if they have supply in the ground.
+PG&E's 24–48 hour advance notice window is often too short to safely stockpile extra fuel.
+A battery station charges from your home outlet before the outage — or from solar panels during it — so there's no fuel run to make in the first place.

 🏠